 If you would prefer to shop for CBD locally, we have included a list of places that may sell it over the counter in New Jersey.

-Currently, medical marijuana is legal for patients suffering from severe, terminal, or chronic or debilitating medical conditions.
-Unfortunately, it’s not yet available to the general public for recreational use.
+Medical marijuana is available for patients suffering from severe, terminal, or chronic or debilitating medical conditions.

 New Jersey introduced the Compassionate Use Medical Marijuana Act in 2010.